Majestic-12/Guidelines/README.md

-Continuous Integration for VUDU iOS
+Continuous Integration for iOS VUDU Apps
 ============

-This guide will help you set up automated UI Test Unit, Code Coverage, MDM and Continuous Integration for your VUDU iOS project.
+This guide will help you set up automated UI Test Unit, Code Coverage, MDM and Continuous Integration for your iOS project in VUDU.

 It will help you set up all needed build tools.
 It has been tested everything with a fresh El Capitan installation.